 A growing number of firms offer compensation packages that link pay to performance.
 The aim is to motivate workers to be more efficient while also increasing their attachment to the company, thereby reducing turnover and absenteeism.
 The effects of performance-related pay on productivity depend on the scheme type and design, with individual incentives showing the largest effect.
 Governments often offer tax breaks and financial incentives to promote performance-related pay, though their desirability has been questioned due to large deadweight losses involved.
 The diffusion of remote work will increase the relevance of performance-related pay.

-Linking pay to performance increases workers’ motivation, effort, and loyalty to the company.
+Linking pay to performance is expected to increase worker motivation, effort, and loyalty to the firm.

-Incentive schemes support the allocation of high-quality workers to high-productivity firms.
+Incentive schemes increase wage flexibility and the reallocation of high quality workers to high productivity firms.